minuka819/minuka819/README.md

 # Hi there! 👋 I'm Minuka!

-Welcome to my GitHub profile!
-I am a passionate Data Analyst and Bioinformatician with a love for building solutions that make an impact.
 ---
 ## 🚀 About Me
 - 🌟 Enthusiast in **Data Analysis and Computational Biology**
 - 🎯 Focused on creating **Scalable pipelines and data driven solutions**
 - 💡  Always learning and exploring **New ways to clean, process and analyze DATA!**
 ---
 ## 🔧 Technologies & Tools